Do I need receipts for business expenses?

 While HMRC recommends that you keep all your receipts, there will be occasions when receipts get misplaced, lost or even destroyed.
 This is when a prepaid business card such as the one offered by Soldo comes in handy.
 Each company card is managed from a central integrated dashboard used by the business owner or a finance department.
 From here, management can see real-time transactions, approve and reject purchases and impose limits and spending rules, all via the Soldo dashboard.

-Each prepaid business card starts off with a balance of zero, which can be topped up as and when needed by the administrators.
+Each prepaid company card starts off with a balance of zero, which can be topped up as and when needed by the administrators.
 Most importantly, our system enables the recording of all expenses, which are uploaded and stored in the system’s database.
 All the individual staff member need do is take a quick snap of the receipt and upload it via the Soldo app.
 Our system enables management and finance teams to see how and where the money is being spent, resulting in much more effective future forecasting and control.

 The dashboard also works with all the major expense management software including Xero, Concur, Expensify, together with major accounting solutions such as Sage.